HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 Hopefully by now we have gained a better understanding to reason about this, for instance reasons may include ease of finding and consuming content, the ease of typing, form filling etc.

-For larger sites, it’s often not a question of whether to invest in mobile web OR desktop, as they both often complement each other.
+For larger sites, it's often not a question of whether to invest in mobile web OR desktop, as they both often complement each other.

 It helps to consider all the four phases of the user journey to understand the full spectrum of opportunities for engaging the user, as well as the risks and challenges in each phase of the journey.